ericbaum/k8s_ubuntu_ha/README.md

 ## Install Docker

-Run the docker installer script:
+Run the docker installer script on all nodes:

 ```bash
 $ ./scripts/install_docker.sh